Exabyte-io/documentation/docs/tutorials/materials/combinatorial-screening.md

 This tutorial demonstrates how to create a **combinatorial set** of III-V compound semiconductor materials with permutations and combinations of n and p-type dopants.
 This **combinatorial screening** could for example be used to investigate the impact of inserting dopants onto the [electronic band gap](../../properties-directory/non-scalar/band-gaps.md) of such semiconductors.

-We shall make use of [Quantum ESPRESSO](../../software-directory/modeling/quantum-espresso/overview.md) as our simulation engine for this tutorial.

 ## Import Material into Account-owned Collection

 We begin by importing one of the III-V compound semiconductors, Gallium Phosphide (GaP), into the user's [collection](../../accounts/collections.md) of materials, starting from which we will then build further combinatorial sets.
-This crystal structure can be imported directly from the Materials Project repository, by following the instructions outlined in [this page](../../materials/actions/import.md) (the F-43m space group option is the lowest energy polymorph for GaP).
+This crystal structure can be imported directly from the Materials Project repository, by following the instructions outlined in [this page](../../materials/actions/import.md).
+The user should bear in mind that the F-43m space group option is the lowest energy, and therefore most stable, polymorph of GaP.

 ## Import Material into Materials Designer